-Thank you for your interest in the Journal of Biological Regulators and Homeostatic Agents (JBRHA, IF 2.843, Print ISSN: 0393-974X, Electronic ISSN: 1724-6083).
+Thank you for your interest in the Journal of Biological Regulators and Homeostatic Agents (JBRHA, Print ISSN: 0393-974X, Electronic ISSN: 1724-6083).
 Please refer to the following guidelines to help you prepare your manuscript.
 Feel free to contact the editorial office by email (JBRHA@biolifesas.org), if you have any questions.
 To ensure a effective peer review and publication process, manuscripts that do not adhere to the following instructions will be returned to the corresponding author for revision at preliminary review.

 1. About the Journal